bug400/asm71/README.md

 Description
 -----------

-ASM71 is a cross assembler for the HP-71B which is almost completely compatible with the assembler of the HP-71B Forth/Assembler ROM.
+ASM71 is a cross assembler for the HP-71B which is completely compatible with the assembler of the HP-71B Forth/Assembler ROM.
 The assembler creates LIF compatible LEX- or BIN- files which can be transferred to the HP-71B.